obaoba0808/lighthouse-1/docs/releasing.md

 ### Release publicity

+Note: actively undergoing changes by @exterkamp and @egsweeny.

 1. Release mgr copies changelog to a new [Releases](https://github.com/GoogleChrome/lighthouse/releases).
 Tags and ships it.
    * Include a line of `We expect this release to ship in the DevTools of Chrome XX`.
 1. Release mgr tells the _LH public_ Hangout chat about the new version.